jramminger/jramminger.github.io/_posts/2019-8-26-preparing_scans.md

 </DIV>
 <DIV align="center">&nbsp;</DIV>

-## 4. GIMP/blog writer's failure
+## 5. Batch processing failure
 Now these two *GIMP* tools need to be applied to the 995 pages of the *Commentaria*.
 First I turn to Batch Manipulation in *GIMP*.
-Turns out there is only a very limited set of commands it can be used with, curve and threshold not being among them.
-Should have remembered that from another attempt a couple of years ago.
+Turns out it can be used only with a very limited set of commands, curve and threshold not being among these.
+I should have remembered that from another attempt a couple of years ago.
 I know that in theory *GIMP* can also be started from the commandline, so a script might do the trick.
 Since I have never used the scripting language (Script-Fu) of *GIMP*, I turn to *Google* and find at least two promising scripts for older versions of *GIMP*.
-As I understand it, there is, however, a newly introduced command 'with-files' that takes care of the batch application of scripts; it is carefully explained in the script 'script-fu-util.scm' which is standard with version 2.10.
+There is also a newly introduced command 'with-files' that takes care of the batch application of scripts (carefully explained in the script 'script-fu-util.scm' which is standard with version 2.10).
 I spend a couple of hours on a Sunday morning trying to get any of the example scripts to work.
 Mostly, *GIMP* cheerfully assures me that the batch commands have been successfully executed.
 It's just that nothing happens to my scans.
 After thoughts of lunch begin to intrude on my futile activity, I conclude that I am doing something wrong which is so elementary that nobody has thought of mentioning it.

-## 5. Starting b/w: a Google-scan
+## 6. Starting b/w: a Google-scan
 After lunch the obvious solution presents itself: I will look for a *Google*-scan of the same book (since *BSB* and *Google* cooperate), which - unlike the *BSB*-scan - is already bitonal:
 <DIV align="center">
  <img width="600" src="/images/googlescan.jpg"><BR>